 The Manager shall receive from the Fund monthly management fees.
-These fees equal to the rates set out in the table below of the Class' net asset value, multiplied by the number of days of the month on 365 days, as calculated by the Manager on the last valuation day of each month.
+These fees equal to the rates set out in the table below of the Class' net asset value, divided by 365 days, as calculated by the Manager on each valuation date.

-June 30, 2020 December 31, 2019
+Annual Rate

-% %
+%

-Class A 1.00 1.00
+Class A 1.00

-Class F 0.27 0.27
+Class F 0.27

-Class I

-Class O
+Class A Class F Class O†